Frequently Asked Questions

 3. What is the Language of Barbados?

-This face-paced slang can often be difficult to understand, especially if you’re a visitor to Barbados.
+This face-paced slang can often be challenging to understand, especially if you’re a visitor to Barbados.
 However, it’s commonly used and accepted as ‘native tongue,’ island-wide.

 Read more about the Language of Barbados and the Dialect of Barbados on these pages.